-- on the 10th corrected memory error within a 5 minute period - at 5- minute intervals (to avoid corrected error bursts)
+- on the 10th memory error corrected within a 5 minute period - at 5 minute intervals (to avoid corrected error bursts)

 Each event indicates that the configured memory error threshold has been exceeded.
 These settings can be changed to suit your needs.
 Please refer to the associated documentation available on the Resource and Documentation CD for details.